vgrozd/BulkR/README.md

 With this funcition, names of significant features can be extracted.
 Alternatively, a data.frame with filtered for results with ```fdr<threshold``` will be returned.

+#### Hierarchical gene exression

+This function returns a BulkedExpression object with pseudo-bulk gene expression across hierarchical or unrelated sample factors.